 Indexed Archiving and extraction of archive documents

-hardened deployment with ciphered internal communication inside punchplatform deploymet
+hardened deployment with ciphered internal communication inside punchplatform deployment

 This design is the recommended architecture for production environments, as it provides flexibility and resilience.

-It is a major architecture recommendation that the Punch Kibana and operator servers, processing servers are separate from data storage servers.
+It is a major architecture recommendation that the Punch Kibana and operator servers, processing servers are separate from data storage and queuing servers.

-Elasticsearch and Clickhouse are memory intensive applications and so separating it to its own resources is advantageous to prevent resource contention or starvation.
-The same holds for Kafka which is IO intensive.
+Elasticsearch and Clickhouse are memory/io intensive applications and so separating it to its own resources is advantageous to prevent resource contention.

 The Punch is designed to handle different failure scenarios that have different probabilities.
-When deploying a Punch end to end solution, the failure tolerance that you require should be considered and designed for.
-The minimal recommended number of instances is 3 in a cluster, 4 if you plan to use S3 Minio storage.
-This number should be an odd number to allow for leadership elections to always resolve.
+When deploying a Punch end-to-end solution, the failure tolerance that you require should be considered and designed for.
+The minimal number of instances is 3 in a zookeeper or Elasticsearch resilient cluster, 4 if you plan to use S3 Minio storage.